waylow/boneWidget/README.md

 * Removed PayPal funding links
 * Removed Logger
 * Functionality change: I rewrote the way to add the selected object as a widget without having to read and write to a text file
-* Fix: If collection is 'excluded' in the outliner it now re-enables it
+* Fix: If collection is 'excluded' in the outliner it now re-enables it.

 ### Widget Edits (from v1.7)
 * Resized '3 Axes' widget to better match a default size of 1 blender unit (and sits over the 6 axes nicely)